All Episodes

 It makes me really curious what's going on.

-And not just, I'm not just talking about the Secret Service.
+I'm not just talking about the Secret Service.

-I mean, are things going on in there that nobody is permitted to see, and therefore there isn't any protection nearby.
+I mean, are things going on in there that nobody is permitted to see and therefore there isn't any protection nearby?

 I mean, I'm at a loss to explain it.

-And six people get in there, hey, you wonder where are they?
+And six people get in there.

 Why aren't they around to catch these people?